huggingface/hub-docs/docs/hub/datasets-image.md

 ## Relative paths

-You can also locate the images in a different location than the metadata file:
+You can also locate the images in a different subdirectory of the split:

 ```
 train/images/1.jpg